 To be a "berry," the food must have just one ovary.
 And berries as we know them, like strawberries, raspberries and blackberries, have more than one ovary.

 "Botanically, strawberries are actually a fruit.
-The difference is in the way the fruit comes from a single flower that has more than one ovary; for this reason they're actually called 'aggregate fruits,'" says Ginger Hultin, Seattle-based registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
+The difference is in the way the fruit comes from a single flower that has more than one ovary; for this reason they're actually called 'aggregate fruits,'" says Ginger Hultin, M.S., RDN, CSO, a Seattle-based registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
 She explains, "Berries actually come from one flower with one ovary."

-So, technically, fruits like strawberries and raspberries aren't really berries at all (yet, blueberries actually are, because they have one ovary!
+So, technically, fruits like strawberries and raspberries aren't really berries at all.
+(Yet, blueberries actually are, because they have one ovary!
 Confusing, yes.)
 Because they're aggregate fruits, they're classified as such due to their several ovaries.
-They still the same nutrition, flavor and versatility as you'd normally expect, just with a different classification and technical term.
+They still have the same nutrition, flavor and versatility as you'd normally expect, just with a different classification and technical term.

 Related: Try Our Healthy Berry Recipes